 You will need a properly installed and configured SCSI host bus adapter (HBA) or a built-in SCSI controller on your server with a correctly terminated, LVDS-compatible ribbon cable with a spare 68-pin, high density (HD), wide SCSI connector.
+For most servers we recommend that you use the terminated SCSI ribbon cable supplied with the drive, see page 19.

 For optimum performance your tape drive should only be connected to a SCSI bus that can transfer data at a rate that supports the tape drive's maximum burst transfer speed, see Table 1, "supported SCSI bus types," on page 9, and it should be the only device on the SCSI bus.
-Do not attach the drive to the same SCSI bus as your disk drive or RAID controller.
+Do not attach the drive to the same SCSI bus as your disk drive or RAID controller (unless you are connecting to a ProLiant server with a Smart Array 6i RAID controller).